 Play It Green is fully committed to helping all its members play their part in meeting the 17 SDGs.

-Through our partnership with Eden Reforestation Project and their methods of reforestation and eco system repair, our members help contribute to:
+Through our partnership with Eden Reforestation Project and their methods of reforestation and eco system repair, our members help contribute to 10 of the 17 UN SDGs through tree planting alone:

 Goal 1 – No Poverty